skip to main content

 In the event of a fire, the building fire detection system will activate and put the building into alarm.
 Upon hearing the alarm, building occupants will evacuate and proceed to the buildings Emergency Assembly Area to await further instructions.

-If the building does not have a fire detection system, employees should evacuate the building, notify Security at extension 5000, and proceed to the Emergency Assembly Area and await further instructions.
+If the building does not have a fire detection system, employees should evacuate the building, notify Security at extension 5000 or (626) 395-5000, and proceed to the Emergency Assembly Area to await further instructions.

 Supervisors will ensure that their employees have been trained about fire hazards associated with the materials and processes in the Fire Prevention Program and will maintain or submit for retention documentation of their training.
 Employee training will include the following: